 How Often Should I Update SEO Content?

-If you wait too long to update your content, the delay could affect your site’s performance.
-Update content too frequently, and you may spend too much time making revisions and not enough time publishing fresh pieces.
+If you wait too long to update SEO content, the delay could affect your site’s performance.
+But change it too frequently, and search engines may not have enough time to crawl, index, and rank your work.

-Based on the reports you get and how you monitor your SEO results, there are a number of indicators to watch for that can help you to identify when an update is in order.
-Let’s take a look at the best times to update your content to enhance your site’s natural search performance.
+Based on the reports you get and how you monitor your SEO results, there are several indicators to watch for that can help you identify when an update is in order.
+Read on to learn what they are.

 1. Once a year